mli/new-docs/python/guide/module/gluon/init.md

 print(net.collect_params())
 ```

+You'll notice `None` here in each `Dense` layer.
+This absense of value is how
-In particular, trying to access `net[0].weight.data()` at this point would
+MXNet keeps track of unspecified dimensionality.
+In particular, trying to access
+`net[0].weight.data()` at this point would trigger a runtime error stating that
-trigger a runtime error stating that the network needs initializing before it
+the network needs initializing before it can do anything.

+Note that if we did want to specify dimensionality, we could have done so by
+using the kwarg `in_units`, e.g. `Dense(256, activiation='relu', in_units=20)`.

-can do anything.
-Let's see whether anything changes after we initialize the
+Let's see whether anything changes after we initialize the parameters:
-parameters:

 ```{.python .input}
 net.initialize()